yuriAlves5/yuriAlves5/README.md

 ### 💻 &nbsp;About Me

-- 🌱 &nbsp; I’m currently learning Redhat Openshift.
+- 🌱 &nbsp; Red Hat Certificated.
 - 🎓 &nbsp; Studying Software Engineering at  <a href="http://www.unb.br">University of Brasilia</a>.
-- 🔭 I’m currently working on ChainTech as a Cloud Architect
+- 🔭 I’m currently working on ChainTech